martkist/freech-core/doc/build-ios-on-linux.md

 Other commands:

-    tail -f ~/.twister/debug.log
+    tail -f ~/.freech/debug.log
-    ./twisterd --help  # for a list of command-line options.
+    ./freechd --help  # for a list of command-line options.
-    ./twisterd -daemon # to start it as a daemon.
+    ./freechd -daemon # to start it as a daemon.
-    ./twisterd help    # When the daemon is running, to get a list of RPC commands
+    ./freechd help    # When the daemon is running, to get a list of RPC commands

-In order to get the HTML interface, you'll have to download it and link it in .twister:
+In order to get the HTML interface, you'll have to download it and link it in .freech:

-     git clone https://github.com/miguelfreitas/twister-html.git /User/Library/Application\ Support/twister/html
+     git clone https://github.com/martkist/freech-html.git /User/Library/Application\ Support/freech/html

 Once you do that, it will be available at http://localhost:28332/home.html